Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Experiments

 \section{Experiments}

-We conduct extensive experiments across multiple RLVR benchmarks to assess the effectiveness of TR-GRPO.
+We conduct extensive experiments across multiple RLVR benchmarks to assess the effectiveness of GRPO-SG.
 The results demonstrate that our method consistently outperforms GRPO, delivering stronger reasoning ability and more stable training dynamics.